jneilliii/OctoPrint-BambuPrinter/README.md

 ```sh
 https://github.com/alexis-coulombe/Octoprint-CmdExec/archive/master.zip
 ```

 ## Navigate to the plugin for CMD exec
 You will see
-## First command:
+## First command

-set the forst command as
+set the forst command as:

 ```sh
 bash "$HOME/OctoPrint-BambuPrinter/BambuONEclickADDon&CAM/auto-bambu-cam.sh" &
 ```